 That’s another – optional – $60 to $120 a year on top of the standard price.
 Being cutting-edge is always going to cost you when it comes to technology.

 The good news is that AT&T’s NumberSync feature is free, so you can link your phone’s existing number to the smartwatch number so no one sees your weird new watch number.

 - Sizable watch that rises pretty high off the wrist

 - Rotating ‘main button’ and two customizable buttons

 - Waterproof up to 1.5m (5ft) for 30 minutes

 There’s nothing small about this sports-driven smartwatch, but it’s still stylish, form-fitting and surprisingly comfortable despite all its extra weight and girth.

 It measures 45.4 x 51.21mm on the wrist, around the same as the LG Watch Urbane.
-And while it’s not nearly as slim – rising 14.2mm in the air – its lugs are more gracefully contoured.
+And while it’s not nearly as slim as either the Urbane or the new LG Watch W7 – rising 14.2mm in the air – its lugs are gracefully contoured.

 The curved top and bottom lugs make the watch look and feel smaller than it really is, while it doesn’t seem as heavy as its weight of 89g, meaning medium-sized wrists can pull this off.